ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyLiveStream/extensions/BunnyLiveStreamView.md

 Initializes a new instance of the BunnyLiveStreamView.

-This initializer sets up the video stream view with the necessary configurations such as access key, video ID, library ID
+This initializer sets up the video stream view with the necessary configurations such as access key,  library ID

 - Parameters:
   - accessKey: The access key for authentication.
-  - videoId: The unique ID of the video to be played.
   - libraryId: The ID of the video library.

 Usage Example: